 c: \Users \sunuser \.Virtualbox \VDI \mydrive.vmdk : Location and ‘ mydrive.vmdk’ is the configuration VMDK file of your entire physical drive.

-Do not think that new VMDK file will take huge size as your physical disk size.
+Do not think that the new VMDK file will take huge size as your physical disk size.
 It’s just a 1KB size file.
-After you added this file to Virtual Media Manager, then you will get the full size of physical disk.
+After you added this file to Virtual Media Manager, then you will get the full size of the physical disk.

-5) Now, Open Sun VirtualBox, and go to Virtual Media Manager.
+4) Now, Open VirtualBox, and go to Virtual Media Manager.

 To access specific partitions of host physical disk from VirtualBox, run the same command with additional switches,